RasmusBroborg/2020-06-19-LearningToCallFunctionsInsideOfClasses/ReadMe.txt

-A repo for python coding challenges that are not part of any specific project.
+A repo for testing out different python ideas, challenges and tests.